 The invalidity or unenforceability of any term of, or any right arising pursuant to this Agreement shall not in any way affect the remaining terms or rights which shall be construed as if such invalid or unenforceable term or right did not exist.

-This Agreement is personal to the who may not assign, transfer, sub-contract or otherwise part with this Agreement or any right or obligation under it without the prior written consent of NML.
+This Agreement is personal to the Successful Contractor who may not assign, transfer, sub-contract or otherwise part with this Agreement or any right or obligation under it without the prior written consent of NML.

 Neither party shall be deemed to be in breach of this Agreement or otherwise liable to the other party for any failure or delay in performing its obligations under this Agreement if prevented from doing so by Force Majeure and shall be entitled to a reasonable extension of time for performing its obligations.